pkp/pkp-docs/dev/plugin-guide/en/api-endpoints.md

 }
 ```

----

 ## Plugin settings endpoints

 The most common reason to add endpoints is to read and save a plugin's settings.
-For this, PKP provides a ready-made controller, `PKP\plugins\PluginSettingsController`, so you don't have to wire up routes, middleware and authorization yourself.
+PKP provides a ready-made controller, `PKP\plugins\PluginSettingsController`, so you don't have to wire up routes, middleware and authorization yourself.

 It is itself a `PKPBaseController` subclass and automatically:

 - serves a `GET` and a `PUT` route at `plugins/{pluginName}/settings`;
-- requires an authenticated user, and for context plugins also a context;
+- requires an authenticated user, and for context plugins a context;
 - authorizes site admins for site plugins, and site admins or managers for context plugins.

 Extend it and implement two methods — `get()` to return the current settings, and `edit()` to validate and save them: